TresorMitashi/Project_2/README.md

 The aim of the project appears to be to build a machine learning pipeline that can classify messages into one or more categories.
 The Disaster Response Application is a tool designed to classify messages received during a disaster event and categorize them into relevant categories such as medical help, food, shelter, etc. It utilizes machine learning techniques to analyze and categorize messages in real-time, providing quick and efficient aid and response during emergencies.

+# IMPORTANCE AND IMPACT
+This application plays a crucial role in disaster management and response efforts.
+By automatically categorizing incoming messages, it helps emergency responders prioritize and allocate resources effectively.
+This not only improves response times but also ensures that assistance reaches those in need promptly.
+Additionally, by streamlining the communication process, it reduces the burden on overwhelmed call centers and enables more efficient coordination among response teams.

  The project is divided into three main parts:

 1. ETL Pipeline (Extract, Transform, Load): The process_data.py file contains Python code to create an ETL pipeline.
 The goal is to retrieve emergency text messages and their classifications from a given dataset, clean the data, and store it in an SQLite database.